 As the world faces the unprecedented COVID-19 outbreak, it is important to know the laws that protect employees impacted by the virus.

-On March 18, 2020, President Trump signed the Emergency Family and Medical Leave Expansion Act into law.
-Effective Thursday, April 2, 2020, eligible employees are permitted to seek up to 80 hours of paid leave under the following situations:
+On March 18, 2020, President Trump signed the Families First Coronavirus Response Act into law.
+Effective April 1, 2020, eligible employees are permitted to seek up to 80 hours of paid leave under the following situations:

 - If the employee is subject to Federal, State, or local quarantine or isolation order related to COVID-19;